RealnNTrue16/se_project_aroundtheus/README.md

 **Intro**

 This project is made so all the elements are displayed correctly on popular screen sizes.
-This Project was made usong HTML/CSS and incorporates different positoioning techniques to ensure the webpage is responsive.
+This Project was made using HTML/CSS and incorporates different positioning techniques to ensure the webpage is responsive.

 Project Link:
 https://github.com/RealnNTrue16/se_project_aroundtheus